mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Want to test cylinder on 4 SiPM and glued and painted sphere on SiPM in 14.1 MeV beam to try understand why the edge is so much lower for sphere on SiPM in my thesis
-- [ ] PSI RedPitaya code is coming in soon as a good starting point
 - [ ] Start familiarising with the RedPitaya, and then we'll talk to PSI intern about it all
 - [ ] Bug Tom to get his PSD circuit and play with it
 - [ ] Look at opensource code on safecast github for the M5 stack thing
 - [ ] iThemba LABS September Campaign
 - [ ] Test the stability of the USB vs optical inputs of QtDAQ, somehow
 - [ ] Use MC to simulate detectors to get the geometric term for efficiency calculation
-- [ ] Check the timing of events in simulation
 - [ ] Get an idea of run length needed to get certain levels of statistics for certain bin widths.
 Talk to Elizabeth about fluence at 8 m etc, guess an efficiency, and work it out.